awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-sdk.md

 ------
 #### [ AWS CLI ]

    The following example creates a model\.
-The training dataset is split to create the test dataset\.
+The training dataset is split to create the testing dataset\.
 Replace the following:
    + `my_project_arn` with the Amazon Resource Name \(ARN\) of the project\.
    + `version_name` with a unique version name of your choosing\.
    + `output_bucket` with the name of the Amazon S3 bucket where Amazon Rekognition Custom Labels saves the training results\.